defoebrand/Alien-Invasion/README.md

 The year is 2021.
 The New Year's celebrations just finished dying down when huge explosions seem to be heard simultaneously around the world.
 Before you even have time to look up you see bright beams of light shining all over the ground and people, dumbfounded, stare up into them like deer on a dark road.
 Good thing you have your trusty 'Rusty' shotgun with you.
 You hear an explosion and see an alien get shot, throwing a grenade before blowing himself up!
 Soldiers in hardened full-body suits start showing up out of nowhere and you know it's time!
 It's 2020 part 2: 2021!
 Alien Invasion!

+# Design
 ## Gameplay
  `^` - Press 'Up' on the directional pad to jump.
  `<` - Press 'Left' on the directional pad to move left.
  `>` - Press 'Right' on the directional pad to move right.
  `SPACE` - Press 'Space' on the directional pad to shoot.

+ ### Mechanics
--   Avoid being shot by aliens
+-   Avoid being shot by enemies
 -   Avoid touching bombs
--   Aliens can be destroyed by shooting them
+-   Enemies can be destroyed by shooting them
 -   Bombs can be destroyed by shooting them
+-   Upon touching the ground, enemies begin to chase the player.
+-   Enemies jump away if they get too close to the player
 -   A timer counts down each round
--   You have 5 seconds to kill the first alien and 10 seconds for each round afterwards
+-   You have 5 seconds to kill the first enemy and 10 seconds for each round afterwards
--   Every round, between 1 - 3 aliens will appear
+-   Every round, between 1 - 3 enemies will appear
 -   Every third round, the platforms over head rearrange
 -   Every other round a bomb drops
 -   10 points are given for every round cleared
--   A round is cleared when all aliens are destroyed
+-   A round is cleared when all enemies are destroyed
 -   Luck is just as important as skill in this game!
     #### Enter your name above the game to save your scores.
 The input will disappear if a name is stored.
 -   to reset your username, clear the localStorage or use a new browser

-## Scenes
+### Scenes
 -   Boot
 -   Preloader
 -   Title